nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

 Approaching this
-dataset with no knowledge of what is or isn't an outlier, it would be hard to tell what the true best fit should be; as such, we'll use an initial guess that naively should work with the data, but are pretty far off of the true values of :math:`b=0` and :math:`m=1`; let's try :math:`b=5` and :math:`m=1.5`:
+dataset with no knowledge of what is or isn't an outlier, it would be hard to tell what the true best fit should be; as such, we'll use an initial guess that naively should work with the data, but is pretty far off of the true values of :math:`b=0` and :math:`m=1`; let's try :math:`b=5` and :math:`m=1.5`:

 .. code-block:: python